 When I was 20, a boyfriend and I signed up to be tree planters for Georgia Pacific.
 Our adventure: to plant loblolly pine trees.
 Our pay: hard work in the fresh air, 3 cents a tree and living free!
 So we loaded up a Jeep Cherokee, the one with the wooden side panels, and hitched a camper to its tail and headed south to Texas.
 Buna, Texas to be exact, an area with a low population, low elevation and oodles of poisonous snakes!

-One day while planting alone, spring sun shining, eyeballing how to mark 10 ft. rows, I suddenly saw a young woman heading in my direction.
-A lioness with a thick blonde mane and a confident swagger, hoedad (a tool to plant trees) in one hand and a tree bag strapped to her hips approached me while criss crossing rows. ” Do you have a Newport (cigarette) by chance?” she asked.
+One day while planting alone, spring sun shining, unsuccessfully eyeballing how to mark 10 foot rows, I suddenly saw a young woman heading in my direction.
+A lioness with a thick blonde mane and a confident swagger, hoedad (a tool to plant trees) in one hand and a tree bag strapped to her hips approached me while criss crossing rows. ” Do you have a Newport by chance?” she asked.
 I did and we shared a smoke.
 And that is how I met Abby.

-We became fast friends and by the end of our contract she invited me to spend a summer with her at a cabin in southwest Wisconsin.
+We became fast friends and by the end of the tree planting season she invited me to spend a summer with her at a cabin in southwest Wisconsin.
 We could live out our shared childhood fantasy of “Little House in the Big Woods.”
 She lured me with talk of living like Henry David Thoreau: no electricity, artesian water to collect, planting gardens, unregretfully sucking the marrow of life.
 She told tall tales of Kickapoo characters and salt of the earth Amish neighbors.
 In other words, an adventure!
-The boyfriend and I did not last the season but Abby and I did.
+The boyfriend and I did not last but Abby and I did.
 I said yes to the offer and it turned out to be just as magical as she claimed.
 Looking back, that summer was the happiest and most liberating time of my young adult life.
-It was there in that time where I learned who I was and where I wanted to be and what I wanted to do.
+It was there in that time where I learned who I was, where I wanted to be and what I wanted to do.
 And then as soon as I realized it, I forgot.

 Ingredients: For the hibiscus salt: 1 tablespoon dried hibiscus flowers, 1 tablespoon flaky sea salt such as Maldon.
 For the salad: 2 medium eggplants, 3 sweet red peppers, 1 ripe tomato, juice of 2 lemons, 2 tablespoons olive oil, 3 garlic cloves minced, 1 teaspoon ground cumin, sea salt and pepper, 3 tablespoons chopped fresh parsley, 3 tablespoons skinned and chopped hazelnuts